Kiss from a Vampire Cookies

 - 1/2 cup seedless raspberry jam

 - In a large bowl, cream butter and sugar until light and fluffy.
 Beat in egg and extracts.
 Combine flour and salt; gradually add to creamed mixture and mix well.
 Flatten into a disk.
-Wrap in plastic wrap and refrigerate for 30 minutes.
+Wrap in plastic and refrigerate for 30 minutes.

 - On a lightly floured surface, roll dough to 1/8-in. thickness.
 Cut with a floured 2-in. round cookie cutter.

 - Place half of the circles on greased baking sheets.
-Place a 1 teaspoon of jam in the center of each circle; top with remaining circles and press edges lightly to seal.
+Place 1 teaspoon jam in the center of each circle; top with remaining circles and press edges lightly to seal.
 Use a toothpick to poke two small holes (resembling a vampire bite) in the top of each cookie.

 I should have listened to those who previously reviewed.
 I don't know how ToH got these to ooze, they don't.
 I made 2 batches and tried increasing the temp to 350.
 I ended up making stage blood and drippling it from the bite holes.
 They do taste great, but they didn't begin to set at 12 minutes, not even after increasing the temp.
 ToH, help us figure out why we can't make them ooze.